JSv4/OCF-Docs-Test/docs/tutorials/transfers/Transfers.md

 ## Walkthrough

-### Stock Transfer
+_Note: We have a company with a StockClass with ID `SeriesA` and a name of `Series A Preferred Stock`._

-We a company with a StockClass with ID `SeriesA` and a name of `Series A Preferred Stock`.
+### 1. Initial Stock Issuance

-1. The Company wants to issue 1,000 shares of Series A Preferred Stock to Bob Immaperson.
-To do this, create a [StockIssuance](../../markdown/schema/objects/transactions/issuance/StockIssuance.md) event in your OCF event stack:
+The Company wants to issue 1,000 shares of Series A Preferred Stock to Bob Immaperson.
+To do this, create a [StockIssuance](../../schema_markdown/schema/objects/transactions/issuance/StockIssuance.md) event in your OCF event stack:

 ```
 {